J-A-S-M-I-N-J/diaspora/TESTING.md

 ## Automated Testing

 I have throughout the program struggled with learning and understanding python automated testing and I regretelly fall short on this in this project also, and it's also a reason why I saved it for last.
 I'm happy the page works well but would have loved to try to break it if my coding skills would be sufficient.

+I want to credit Amy (https://github.com/AmyOShea/MS4-ARTstop.git) for creating the code for some of the automated testing she had done on her project.
+Since we use the same forms and models from the walkthrough project I decided to implement it to mine.
+This is the testing that can be found on the Products & Checkout Page.

+For the blog page I tested if the required fields work and that the post_detail pages loads properly.